-2500 patterns are well correlated with western European temperature and precipitation, because those quantities and their extremes are related to the atmospheric circulation (Yiou and Nogaj, 2004; Cassou et al., 2005).
+Z500 patterns are well correlated with western European temperature and precipitation, because those quantities and their extremes are related to the atmospheric circulation (Yiou and Nogaj, 2004; Cassou et al., 2005).
 Since Z500 values depend on temperature, we detrend the Z500 daily field by removing a seasonal average linear trend from each grid point.
-This preprocessing is performed to ensure that the analogue selection is not influenced by atmospheric trends.
+This preprocessing is performed to ensure that the results do not depend on atmospheric trends.
+All the analogue computations of this paper were performed on detrended and raw Z500 data, so that the results do not depend on Z500 trends.